Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: Introduction

 \section{Introduction}

-Recent years have witnessed a gradual shift in computer vision and machine learning towards taking users' aspects into account.
-Building models (\eg, image classifiers) that are tailored to users' data, preferences, and characteristics has been shown to greatly improve the user experience~\cite{rudovic2018personalized}.
-To achieve so, however, may sacrifice data privacy and ownership during the collection of training data, as highlighted in studies such as \cite{jordan2015machine,papernot2016towards}.
-Personalized federated learning (PFL) is a promising machine learning paradigm that could fulfill the demands of both worlds~\cite{Kulkarni2020SurveyOP}.
-On the one hand, it follows the setup of federated learning (FL): training models with decentralized data held by users (\ie, clients) \cite{kairouz2019advances}.
-On the other hand, it customizes models for clients that feature better accuracy in their unique data distributions.
+Recent years have witnessed a gradual shift in machine learning towards taking users' aspects into account.
+Building personalized models (\eg, image classifiers) tailored to users' data, preferences, and characteristics has been shown to improve user experience greatly~\cite {rudovic2018personalized}.

+To achieve so, however, may sacrifice data privacy and ownership during the collection of training data, as highlighted in~\cite{jordan2015machine,papernot2016towards}.
+Personalized federated learning (PFL) is a promising machine learning paradigm that can fulfill the demands of both worlds~\cite{tan2022towards}.
+On the one hand, it strictly follows the setup of federated learning (FL): training models collaboratively with multiple users (\ie, clients) while keeping their data decentralized~\cite{kairouz2019advances}.
+On the other hand, it personalizes models for clients that feature better accuracy in their respective data distributions.

-Existing works of PFL primarily follow the principle of multi-task learning~\cite{li2020federated-FMTL,smith2017federated}, jointly learning personalized models for clients who participate in the FL process to prevent over-fitting.
-While achieving promising results, these approaches can hardly extend the notion of personalization to clients who are absent from the FL process (\eg, due to miscommunication or time constraints).
-Of course, one could perhaps always apply fine-tuning to tailor models to new clients, but it is often quite sensitive to hyperparameters like the number of steps, easily leading to over-fitting for new clients who have limited data~\cite{li2020federated-FMTL,pillutla2022federated,wu2022motley,fallah2020personalized}.
+Despite making promising progress, existing works of PFL mostly limit their personalization capability to clients who participate in the FL process.
+For example, mainstream methods based on multi-task learning~\cite{li2020federated,smith2017federated} jointly train models for clients to prevent over-fitting.
+For a new client who was not involved in the previous FL process, there is no clear principle to construct a personalized model except for conducting another run of the FL process.
+This deficiency greatly limits the applicability of PFL in practice, especially for a personalization service provider: new clients may show up at any time, and it is extremely inefficient to rerun the FL process every time.

+At first glance, one may resolve this problem by first training a global model with participating clients (\eg, via \FedAvg~\cite{mcmahan2017communication}) and then fine-tuning it for each new client.
+However, it has two noticeable drawbacks.
+First, fine-tuning an over-parameterized neural network with limited data, which is often the case for new clients, is known to be sensitive to hyperparameters and prone to over-fitting~\cite{li2021ditto,pillutla2022federated,wu2022motley,fallah2020personalized}.
+Second, fine-tuning a single global model prevents us from leveraging the diversity and relationships of the participating clients to facilitate personalization for new clients.

+In this paper, we, therefore, strive to tackle a novel PFL problem: \emph{how to learn and leverage knowledge from participating clients in the past to facilitate personalization for new clients, especially in the low data regime?}